fabiand/ovirt-node-development-guide/design.md

 ## Principles

+A few principles provide the frame for the upcoming design decisions:

 * Re-use existing and mature technologies (anaconda, lvm, cockpit)
 * Fix upstream to fit our design
 * Keep it simple